ERICBURDONANDTHEANIMALS

 Simon & Garfunkel, Eric Burdon and The Animals, Johnny Rivers, Beverly, Lou Rawls, The Paupers, The Association

-The Animals perform four songs, “Hey Gyp”, “Gin House Blues”, the live debut of ‘San Franciscan Nights” and “Paint In Black.”
+The Animals perform four songs, Hey Gyp, Gin House Blues, the live debut of San Franciscan Nights and Paint In Black.
 30-minute sets were in fact typical for Monterey Pop performers, with the exception of the headliners.

-So many people show up without tickets, the Junior College across from the Fairgrounds is used for a campground.
-A little stage on the athletic field is commandeered by the Grateful Dead road crew, and a jam session goes on intermittently throughout the weekend.
-Robert Christgau mentions interviewing a camper who wakes up at 4:00 am to hear Eric Burdon singing “House of The Rising Sun”.
-Vic Briggs comments (in Egan’s book) that he played as well, and suggests that a number of the Animals joined the jamming.
+So many people showed up without tickets that the Junior College across from the Fairgrounds was used for a campground.
+A little stage on the athletic field was commandeered by the Grateful Dead road crew, and a jam session went on intermittently throughout the weekend.
+Robert Christgau mentioned interviewing a camper who woke up at 4:00 am to hear Eric Burdon singing House of The Rising Sun.
+Members of Country Joe and The Fish recall jamming with the Animals in the Junior College parking lot.
+Whether this is the same, related to or separate from the Dead, Quicksilver jam is unclear.

 June 27-28-29-30, July 1-2, 1967: Fillmore Auditorium, San Francisco, CA: Chuck Berry, Eric Burdon and The Animals, Steve Miller Blues Band

-July 5-6-7-8, 1967 : Whisky A-Go-Go, West Hollywood, CA: Eric Burdon and The Animals
+July 6-8, 1967: Whisky A-Go-Go, West Hollywood, CA: Eric Burdon and The Animals

 July 21, 1967: Orchid Ballroom, Croydon, London: Eric Burdon and The Animals

-July 29, 1967: Alexandra Palace, London:, Eric Burdon and The Animals, Pink Floyd, Brian Auger with Julie Driscoll and The Trinity, Crazy World of Arthur Brown, Creation, Tomorrow, Blossom Toes, The Nervous System, Apostolic Intervention, Sam Gopal’s Dream, Ginger Johnson [International Love-In Festival]
+July 29, 1967: Alexandra Palace, London:, Eric Burdon and The Animals, Pink Floyd, Brian Auger with Julie Driscoll and The Trinity, Crazy World of Arthur Brown, Creation, Tomorrow, Blossom Toes, The Nervous System, Apostolic Intervention, Sam Gopal’s Dream, Ginger Johnson International Love-In Festival

-This was a true “underground” event.
+This was a true underground event.
 The Animals headline over Pink Floyd, who at the time are just an underground sensation (as were Creation and Tomorrow).

-In August 1967, MGM releases “San Franciscan Nights”, which reaches #9 on the US singles charts.
-The English single, released in October (which reaches #7) features another b-side only song, “Gratefully Dead.”
+In August 1967, MGM releases San Franciscan Nights, which reaches #9 on the US singles charts.
+The English single, released in October (which reaches #7) features another b-side only song, Gratefully Dead.

-August 8, 1967: Marquee Club, London: - Eric Burdon and The Animal, Timebox
+August 8, 1967: Marquee Club, London: Eric Burdon and The Animal, Timebox

 August 11, 1967: The National Jazz, Pop, Ballads and Blues Festival, Windsor: Eric Burdon and The New Animals, The Nite People, Syn, Tomorrow, The Marmalade, The Move , The Small Faces

-August 26, 1967: “The Saturday Club” BBC Television Session, London: Eric Burdon and The Animals
+August 26, 1967: The Saturday Club, BBC Radio Session, London: Eric Burdon and The Animals

 August 27, 1967: Woburn Abbey, Woburn: Festival of The Flower Children with the Small Faces, The Move, Eric Burdon (appearing with but advertised without The Animals), Jeff Beck Group, Denny Laine, Alan Price Set, Zoot Money & Dantalian’s Chariot, Marmalade, Tomorrow, The Gass, Tangerine Peel, Tiles Big Band, The Dream

 This was a three day festival (August 26-28, 1967), and the headline acts were spread out over three days.
-The Small Faces headlined on Saturday (August 26) and The Animals headlined Sunday (August 27)) The Animals set was filmed, and the song “Hey Gyp” appears in an obscure film called “Rock City”, which features assorted rock clips from 1964 to 1973.
-For photos and memories of this show, see a great page here.
+The Small Faces headlined on Saturday (August 26) and Eric Burdon (appearing with but advertised without The Animals), headlined Sunday (August 27).
+The Animals set was filmed, and the song Hey Gyp appears in an obscure film called Rock City, which features assorted rock clips from 1964 to 1973.

-August 29, 1967: “Dee Time” BBC Television: Eric Burdon and The Animals, Keith West
+August 29, 1967: Dee Time, BBC Television: Eric Burdon and The Animals, Keith West

-Like many groups of the time, an appearance on Simon Dee’s hip talk show was essential.
+For groups of the time, an appearance on Simon Dee’s hip talk show was essential.

-In September, 1967 MGM releases the first album by Eric Burdon and The Animals, “Winds of Change”.
+In September, 1967 MGM releases the first album by Eric Burdon and The Animals, Winds of Change.
 It features “San Franciscan Nights” and “Yes, I Am Experienced” among its various tracks.
 Although an unfocused album, it still reaches #42 on the US album charts.

-September 4, 1967: “Monday, Monday” BBC Television, London: Eric Burdon and The Animals
+September 4, 1967: Monday, Monday, BBC Television, London: Eric Burdon and The Animals

-September 10, 1967: Saville Theatre, London: Eric Burdon & the Animals, Dantalian's Chariot (featuring Zoot Money), Denny Laine's Electric String Band, Sam & Bill
+September 10, 1967: Saville Theatre, London: Eric Burdon & the Animals, Dantalian's Chariot featuring Zoot Money, Denny Laine's Electric String Band, Sam & Bill

-September 24-30, 1967: Fiesta, Stockton-on-Tees, Cleveland: Eric Burdon & the Animals
+September 24-30, 1967: Club Fiesta, Stockton-on-Tees, Cleveland: Eric Burdon & the Animals

-The Animals made their “cabaret” debut (cabaret is roughly the equivalent of “Supper Club” to Americans) in the far north-east of England close to Burdon’s home town of Newcastle.
+The Animals made their cabaret debut (cabaret is roughly the equivalent of Supper Club to Americans) in the far north-east of England close to Burdon’s home town of Newcastle.

 October 1, 1967: Mojo, Sheffield: Eric Burdon and The Animals